bclous/SwiftUIKitUI/README.md

 ```

 Laying out views is so easy with SwiftUIKitUI that you may choose to forgo UIStackViews entirely.
 If not, they are now way easier to use, and almost rival the simplicity of VStack and HStack in SwiftUI.
-Let's layout a stack of three buttons bottom of the screen:
+Let's layout a stack of three buttons to bottom of the parent view:

 ```swift
 buttonStackView.attachToParent(parentView)